five-dots/Dict/cran-comments.md

-The second submission of the first release of Dict package.
+The third submission of the first release of Dict package.

+## Changes from the second submission

+- Add single quotes ('Python') in the Description field of DESCRIPTION file

 ## Changes from the first submission